🚀 We're launching Video Optimization in beta! Read the announcement.

 background

-background specifies a color that will show through transparent and translucent parts of the image.
-This will have no effect on images with no transparency nor translucency.
+background specifies a color, or a series of colors, that will show through transparent and translucent parts of the image.

-The background color will also fill the borders created by an inside transformation.
-This can be superceded by using the border transformation.
+The final background color will also fill the borders created by an inside transformation.
+This can be superseded by using the border transformation.

-If multiple background transformations are specified, they are applied in order.
-If a background uses an opaque color, any background thereafter will be ignored.
+If multiple colors are specified and/or if multiple background transformations are specified, they are applied in order using alpha compositing.
+As a consequence, if, at one point, a color is opaque, any color and or background transformation thereafter will be ignored.

 border